arumry/current/README.md

 Current provides more powerful streaming mechanisms than those offered by [Ecto](https://github.com/elixir-ecto/ecto).
 Forked from [Bourne](https://github.com/mtwilliams/bourne) which is inactive.

+## Summary

+### Keyset:

+* Iterates by monotonic key say BIGSERIAL identifier.
+* Either ascending or descending order.
+* Essentially performs repeated SELECT * FROM table WHERE id > N LIMIT 1000 statements, feeding N from the last seen key.
+* Does not require a transaction.

+### Cursor:

+* Iterates using a cursor - leveraging server functionality for streaming large row sets.
+* You can read more [here](https://www.postgresql.org/docs/9.2/plpgsql-cursors.html).
+* Essentially a SELECT * FROM table that is streamed in sets of rows.
+* Requires a transaction.

 ## Example

 ```elixir